Tower of Terror (1997 film)

 Tower of Terror is a 1997 American supernatural horror television film written and directed by D. J. MacHale, and starring Steve Guttenberg and Kirsten Dunst.
 It is based on the theme-park attraction, The Twilight Zone Tower of Terror, at the Walt Disney World Resort in Bay Lake, Florida, and aired on ABC on October 26, 1997, as a presentation of The Wonderful World of Disney.
 It is Disney's first film based on one of its theme-park attractions, and the only one produced for television.

-The film, which has no connection to any incarnation of The Twilight Zone, was partly filmed at the actual attraction in Disney's Hollywood Studios, while the rest was filmed on a stage in Hollywood, Los Angeles.
-As of 2025, the film is not available on any streaming service or aired on any television channels.
+The film, which has no connection to any incarnation of The Twilight Zone, was partly filmed at the actual attraction in Disney-MGM Studios (now known as Disney's Hollywood Studios), while the rest was filmed on a stage in Hollywood, Los Angeles.
+As of 2025, the film is not available on any streaming service nor is it available to purchase new on physical media.